-In May 2012 the State Government announced $31.73million in funding for a new Western Australian Institute of Sport High Performance Service Centre in order to meet the training requirements of Western Australia’s high performing athletes.
+In May 2012 the State Government announced $31.73m in funding for a new Western Australian Institute of Sport (WAIS) High Performance Service Centre in order to meet the training requirements of Western Australia’s high performing athletes.

 This was in addition to $2 million provided in the 2011/2012 budget for initial planning of the project.

-- A new two storey building with gross floor area
+- a two story building with 5000m2 gross floor area

-- 80m four lane indoor runway for long jump, sprinting and throwing sports, which also includes a 10m ceiling height to support the national pole vault program
+- 80m five lane indoor runway for long jump, sprinting and throwing sports, which also includes a 10m ceiling height to support the national pole vault and Javelin programs

-- Athlete amenities (study, passive recreation, meeting) and change rooms
+- athlete amenities for studying, meeting and change rooms

-The project leverages existing state level sports infrastructure within the Mount Claremont Sporting Precinct which comprises Challenge Stadium, WA Athletics Stadium, WA Basketball Centre, WA Rugby Centre and The University of Western Australia Sports Park.
-Design work has now begun, with construction anticipated to commence in the first half of 2013.
-It is hoped that athletes will be utilising the facility by December 2014 in their preparation for the 2016 Olympics.
+The project leverages existing state level sports infrastructure within the Mount Claremont Sporting Precinct which comprises HBF Stadium, the WA Athletics Stadium, WA Basketball Centre, WA Rugby Centre and the University of Western Australia Sports Park.